|Purpose:||Move files to a new directory (and optionally drive)|

 Internet: Can be used with FTP/TFTP/HTTP/HTTPS Servers.

 The MOVE command moves one or more files from one directory to another, whether the directories are on the same drive or not.
 It has the same effect as copying the files to a new location and then deleting the originals.
 Like COPY and RENAME, MOVE works with single files, multiple files, and sets of files specified with an include list.
-If you don't specify any arguments, MOVE will display its command dialog.

 The simplest MOVE command moves a single source file to a new location and, optionally, gives it a new name.
 These two examples both move one file from drive C: to the root directory on drive A: